 Over the years, Boada transformed into a unique and versatile dancer, excelling in classical, dramatic, and neo-classical roles created by Balanchine, Robbins, and Ashton.
 He garnered international fame for his precise classical technique and dramatic capabilities.
 His fellow dancers admired him for his musicality and innate sense of rhythm.
 One of the highlights of his career was working with Irina Jacobson, the wife of famed choreographer Leonid Jacobson, while learning Vestris, which he later restaged for Boston Ballet.

-After almost two years as Ballet Master in the Compañía Nacional de Danza in Spain, he returned to the U.S. as Artistic Director for the Kirov Academy in Washington D.C.
+After almost two years as Rehearsal Director in the Compañía Nacional de Danza in Spain, he returned to the U.S. as Artistic Director for the Kirov Academy in Washington D.C.

 Boada joined Boston Ballet in June 2022 as Associate Director of Boston Ballet II.